Colors (1988 film): Plot

-Two policemen, Bob "Uncle Bob" Hodges, a respected LAPD officer and Vietnam veteran, and rookie officer Danny McGavin have just been teamed together in the C.R.A.S.H. unit that patrols Northwest L.A., East L.A. and South Central L.A.
+Two policemen, "Uncle" Bob Hodges, a respected LAPD officer and Vietnam veteran, and rookie officer Danny McGavin, have just been teamed together in the Community Resources Against Street Hoodlums (CRASH) unit that patrols Northwest Los Angeles, East Los Angeles and South Los Angeles.

-The older cop is appreciated on the local streets.
-He is diplomatic on the surface, preaching "rapport" to gang members to encourage them to offer help when it is truly needed.
-Hodges recognizes that every action cops take is scrutinized by the people they are trying to help.
+Hodges is appreciated on the local streets.
+He is diplomatic on the surface, preaching "rapport" to gang members to encourage them to offer help when it is truly needed, recognizing that every action cops take is scrutinized by the people they are trying to help.
 Hodges explains his view on policing to his young partner with a joke about bulls and cows.
+The 21st Street Gang throw a rock at Hodges's car and run until young member Felipe gets caught by Hodges.
+Elsewhere, the Bloods have a funeral for Robert Craig, until the Crips open fire on the church.
+Hodges and McGavin chase after the Crips until their car flips over and explodes, killing the gang members.

+At the 21st Street Gang hangout, Ron Delaney tells the gang members to walk away from the gang life, but they ignore his advice and decide to stay in the gang.

-Although the pair bond quickly, life lessons are seemingly lost on the aggressive, cavalier McGavin, whose stunts soon bring him notoriety among the gang members and the people, such as attacking a graffiti artist by spraying his eyes with the paint can.
+McGavin has a short-lived romance with a waitress named Louisa.
+Although the pair bond quickly, life lessons are seemingly lost on the aggressive, cavalier McGavin, whose stunts soon bring him notoriety among the gang members and the regular citizens, such as attacking a graffiti artist by spraying his eyes with the paint can.
+A drug dealer named T gives drugs to young kids before McGavin and Hodges arrive to question him.
+McGavin punches him in the face in view of angry bystanders before putting him inside their car.
+At the police station, Hodges physically reprimands McGavin about his wrongful actions against people.
+Like the offended Hodges, Louisa is angry about McGavin's aggression.
+She reveals that the graffiti artist that McGavin assaulted was her cousin.
+Amidst the strain of these relationships, the murder of a Bloods gang member escalates tension between two other gangs.
+A series of seemingly random incidents culminates with the two partners finding themselves in the middle of the Crips, Bloods and Hispanic barrio war.
 McGavin wrecks their first unmarked car during a pursuit.
 Its replacement is vivid yellow, resulting in McGavin being nicknamed "Pac-Man" by officers and gang members alike.

-McGavin has a short-lived romance with a waitress named Louisa who, like the offended Hodges, feels the weight of the Pac-Man persona.
-Amidst the strain of these relationships, the murder of a Bloods gang member escalates tension between two other street gangs.
-A series of seemingly random incidents culminates with the two partners in the middle of the Crips, Bloods and Hispanic barrio war.

-The 21st Street Gang, led by a criminal named Frog, attempts to negotiate a peace similar to Hodges and steer clear of the melee.
-To protect his partner, Hodges unwittingly exposes Frog as his source on the Crips leader Rocket's scheme to kill McGavin.
-Each group attempts to right the wrongs against their respective crews as police strive to prevent the hit and stand their authority over the fall out.